top of page

 Ornithomancy - Prophecy by the Birds

-The name's from ancient Greek οἰωνίζομαι "take omens from the flight and cries of birds".
-Ornithomancy studies the flight, songs and habits of birds and makes deductions about the lives of mortals from these.
-Birds are also thought to carry messages to or from the Gods.
+Ornithomancy or augury is first recorded during the Hittite Empire (c.
+1450 - 1180).
+From ancient Greek "take omens from the flight and cries of birds", ornithomancy studies the flight, songs and habits of birds and divines the future from these.

 The most prophetic of birds include ravens, crows, owls and hens.
 There may be some ceremony involved or spontaneous action at the appearance of a sign.
-The ornithomantist faces north, unless a Roman augur, who faces south.
-Augury is the Roman version of the ornithomancy.
+The practitioner faces north, unless it's a Roman augur, who faces south.

 Facing north, the flight of birds to the right, or east, the direction of the rising sun, is a lucky sign.
-Ornithomantists especially in Greece send messages to the Gods on the flight of birds.
+Ornithomantists interpret the signs variously and can send messages to the Gods on the flight of birds.
+Unlike the haruspices, they don't read entrails, only natural bird movements.

-Depending on the birds, auspices from the Gods were favorable or unfavorable (auspicious or inauspicious).
-Not all augurs act in the interests of the parties involved, particularly if the augur is politically or financially motivated.
+Depending on the birds, auspice readings are favorable or unfavorable (auspicious or inauspicious).
+Not all augurs act in the interests of the parties involved, particularly if the right motivation is provided, but that's nothing new.

-Besides study and interpretation of bird behavior, augurs have other skills.
-They can divine from thunder and lightning, or make prophecies based on movements of animals or occurence of unusual events.
+Besides interpretation of bird behavior, augurs have other skills.
+Augury can be done through any animal movements.
+Augurs divine from thunder and lightning, or make prophecies based on wind direction or unusual events.
+Diviners also cast the bones, dice, or use astrology.

 The symbol of the augur is the lituus, a divining staff or rod with an end curled into a spiral.
-The spiral is one of the oldest shapes used in ancient religion, representing cycles, seasons, positive progress, growth and eternity.
+The spiral is one of the oldest shapes used in ancient religion, relating to cycles, seasons, progress, growth and eternity.
+This tool is also linked to the haruspex.

 Recent Posts